Me. Why Mindfulness?

 Alison has presented training for the State Library Queensland (SLQ), Queensland Health, Queensland Cardiovascular Group, Education Queensland, the Queensland Law Society, Legal Aid Queensland, Triathlon Queensland, Epilepsy Queensland, Brisbane Catholic Education, local law firms, corporate workplaces and organisations in the non-government sector.

 While mindfulness is a practice that can be learnt relatively easily, to cultivate these capacities in the long term requires determination and a commitment to regular practice.

 Award Winning SBS Documentary About Mindfulness

-Alison’s Brisbane MBSR course was featured in an award-winning SBS television documentary, The Silent Epidemic.
+In 2010 Alison’s Brisbane MBSR course was featured in an award-winning SBS television documentary, The Silent Epidemic.
 The show highlighted the positive mind-changing mindfulness journey of a young Brisbane woman, Ali Dower.

 Alison is a keynote speaker on health and well-being, including the positive impact of meditation and secular mindfulness in people’s lives.

 - 2013 – Speaker at Yoga Australia’s national conference, Unity in Diversity.

 - 2015 – Presenter at Brisbane’s premier yoga event YogaFest

 - 2017 – Keynote address, Mortgage & Finance Association of Australia (MFAA)